PGY Covered Call Strategy

 PGY (Pagaya Technologies Ltd.), in the Technology sector, (Software - Infrastructure industry), listed on NASDAQ.

-Pagaya Technologies Ltd. operates as a financial technology company in Israel, the United States, and the Cayman Islands.
-It develops and implements proprietary artificial intelligence technology and related software solutions to assist partners to originate loans and other assets.
-Its partners include high-growth financial technology companies, incumbent financial institutions, auto finance providers, and brokers.
-The company was founded in 2016 and is headquartered in Tel Aviv, Israel.
+Pagaya Technologies Ltd. is a financial technology enterprise operating across Israel, the United States, and the Cayman Islands.
+The company specializes in developing and implementing its proprietary artificial intelligence systems and associated software platforms.
+These advanced solutions are designed to assist its diverse range of partners – including rapidly growing fintech companies, traditional financial institutions, auto finance providers, and brokers – in originating various loans and other financial assets.
+Founded in 2016, Pagaya Technologies Ltd. is headquartered in Tel Aviv, Israel.

-A beta of 5.44 indicates PGY has historically moved more than the broader market, amplifying both the directional payoff and the realized volatility relative to an index-equivalent position.
-The trailing P/E of 11.82 is on the value side, where IV often compresses outside event windows because forward growth expectations are already discounted into the share price.
+A beta of 5.37 indicates PGY has historically moved more than the broader market, amplifying both the directional payoff and the realized volatility relative to an index-equivalent position.

 What is a covered call on PGY?